capcom6-learning/py-tube/README.md

 ## Microservices

-At this moment (incomplete) project consists of 2 microservices and database:
+At this moment (incomplete) project consists of 3 microservices and database:

 1. Video streaming service.
 Gets video id from query param, search for video path in *database*, get video stream from *video storage* service and return to client.
 2. Video storage service.
 Uses Azure Blob storage for videos storage and returns stream by path for *video streaming* service.
+3. History service.
+Receives "viewed" events from *video streaming service* by http and puts it into *database*.
-3. MongoDB for storing data.
+4. MongoDB for storing data.

 ## Requirements